fanxiule/CRD_Fusion/README.md

 ## Pretrained Models

 Each pretrained model is saved in a `.zip` folder.
 To be consistent with the rest of this document, create a directory called `models`.
 Unzip the pretrained models and place them in `/models`.
-The file structure should be like the following
+The file structure should be like

 ```
 CRD_Fusion/